 Under authority granted by the Illinois State Teachers College Board, Northern Illinois University has offered work leading to the degree Master of Science in Education since 1951.
-More recently the following additional degrees at the fifth-year level were authorized: Master of Arts, Master of Music, and Master of Science.
+More recently the following additional degrees at the fifth-year level were authorized: Master of Arts, Master of Music and Master of Science.
 In 1958 sixth-year programs leading to the Certificate of Advanced Study and the degree Master of Fine Arts were authorized, and in 1961, the Teachers College Board approved programs leading to the degrees Doctor of Education and Doctor of Philosophy.
 In 1965 a two-year program leading to the degree Master of Business Administration was authorized.
+The Master of Arts in Public Affairs degree was added in 1972.